troglobit/finit/doc/config.md

 configurable with the following options:

-  * `restart:NUM` -- number of times Finit tries to restart a crashing service, default: 10.
-When this limit is reached the service is marked *crashed* and must be restarted manually with `initctl`
+  * `restart:NUM` -- number of times Finit tries to restart a crashing service, default: 10, max: 255.
+When this limit is reached the service is marked *crashed* and must be restarted manually with `initctl restart NAME`
   * `restart_sec:SEC` -- number of seconds before Finit tries to restart a crashing service, default: 2 seconds for the first five retries, then back-off to 5 seconds.
 The maximum of this configured value and the above (2 and 5) will be used
   * `norestart` -- dont restart on failures, same as `restart:0`
+  * `respawn` -- bypasses the `restart` mechanism completely, allows endless restarts.
+Useful in many use-cases, but not what `service` was originally designed for so not the default behavior
   * `oncrash:reboot` -- when all retries have failed, and the service has *crashed*, if this option is set the system is rebooted.
     Note, future releases may include other `oncrash:` actions